 - Competency: "The ability to collect and evaluate information, develop alternatives and foresee potential consequences and risks."

-Conflicts of interest are detrimental to how a business operates because they create internal politics that distract from a company's bottom line and cause the quality of work to deteriorate.
-Take favoritism for example —the practice of giving certain employees preferential treatment.
-It is not illegal to play favorites, unless in doing so you are discriminating against someone else on the basis of race, gender, sexual orientation or another protected class.
+4) Understand conflicts of interest – Conflicts of interest are detrimental to how a business operates because they create internal politics that distract from a company's bottom line and cause the quality of work to deteriorate.
+Take favoritism, for example — giving certain employees preferential treatment.
+It's not illegal to play favorites unless, in doing so, you're discriminating against someone else based on race, gender, sexual orientation or another protected class.
 While you can't change the law, you can implement company policies that prohibit this behavior.

-By working with colleagues to develop a list of company values and morals, HR professionals set the standard for diversity and inclusion at their organization.
-This list will help professionals zero in on what's important to their organization, and hold employees accountable.
+5) Implement diversity and inclusion practices – Today's discussions about diversity are often focused on recruiting efforts across race, class and gender.
+While these are important considerations, it's only one piece of the diversity and inclusion puzzle.
+A company might recruit and hire a diverse workforce, but if only certain groups of people feel valued and included, there's a problem.
+By working with colleagues to develop a list of company values and morals, HR professionals set the standard for diversity and inclusion in their organizations.
+This list will help professionals zero in on what's essential to their organization and hold employees accountable.

-While HR professionals face a number of hurdles that can make the job challenging, it can also be equally rewarding.
+For instance, if an employee comes to you concerned about a colleague or tells you they have witnessed sexist or racist behavior in the office, it's your job to manage this information without revealing your sources.
+While HR professionals face many hurdles that can make the job challenging, it can be equally rewarding.
 After all, HR professionals give a company meaning by improving and enhancing the employee experience.
-Once you navigate the ethical challenges of the job, you will be able to effectively attract and retain a talented workforce.
+Once you navigate the ethical challenges of the job, you can effectively attract and retain a talented workforce.

 Want to keep learning?
 Explore our products, customer stories, and the latest industry insights.